 Charlotte Bank is an

 independent art historian, author and curator.
+Currently, she is postdoctoral researcher at the University of Kassel and Documenta Institure.
 She holds a PhD in Arabic culture from the

 University of Geneva and has held academic positions and fellowships at the